garethbaumgart/reference-open-tracing/README.md

 * A postgreSQL database instance
 * A migration project that creates a table and populates it with some test data
 * A Pgadmin instance incase you wish to manage the database through UI
+* A OTEL Collector agent to receive & export all telemetry data
 * Lastly a Jaeger all in one instance to collect and view the application traces.

 Once the containers are up a default browser will open.
 This is the Client Web API.
 Using Swagger execute the GetValuesFromServer endpoint.